peterknezek/name-day-calendar/README.md

 ## `getNamesByMonth`

-- Returns the object with dates and names related to the provided month.
+- Returns an object with dates and names related to the provided month.

 Function parameters: